lucas-burdell/StudentApp/README.md

 This is an application to help Blackburn students by organizing various sources of information relevant to students.

 ## This application aims to:
-1. Make the announcements more accessible.
-Ex.
-Students can sort announcements by category, and are sorted by day rather than by time sent.
+* Make the "daily" announcements more accessible.
-2. Load a transcript and show the majors and minors a student has credit towards.
+* Load a transcript and show the majors and minors a student has credit towards.
-3. Show all of the clubs on campus with meeting times and members listed with a link to join.
+* Show all of the clubs on campus with meeting times and members listed with a link to join.
-4. Automatically fill google calendar with class information retrieved from the portal.
+* Automatically fill google calendar with class information retrieved from the portal.
-5. Provide a map of the campus and display locations of classrooms relavent to the student.
+* Provide a map of the campus and display locations of classrooms relavent to the student.

 ## Libraries used
 This application currently utilizes the [HtmlUnit](http://htmlunit.sourceforge.net/) library - a "GUI-less browser for Java programs" - to scrape data from the student portal web interface.